kimestelle/algorithm-visualizer/README.md

 - Dijkstra Iteration on a directed, weighted graph (also supports weighted, undirected graphs): Enable Weighted (and Directed if desired), set your edge weights, pick a start node, and click Dijkstra.
 The algorithm will display shortest distances as it finalizes each node.
   ![Screenshot 2025-05-06 021207](https://github.com/user-attachments/assets/44e520cc-0a82-4e9b-b8bb-8d5e3476676e)

+- TopoSort Iteration on a directed, unweighted graph (also supports weighted graphs): Enable Directed (and Weighted if desired) and click TopoSort.
+The algorithm will display shortest distances as it finalizes each node (does not account for starting node).